nixworks/public/news/2017/02/16/index.md

 ##### Formation of Donald Trump's cabinet
 ### [U.S. President Donald Trump names Florida International University College of Law Dean and former National Labor Relations Board member Alexander Acosta to be Secretary of Labor.
 The President's initial nominee, Andy Puzder, withdrew his nomination yesterday. ](/news/2017/02/16/u-s-president-donald-trump-names-florida-international-university-college-of-law-dean-and-former-national-labor-relations-board-member-alex.md)
-_Context: National Labor Relations Board, Alexander Acosta, Florida International University College of Law, U.S. President, United States Secretary of Labor, Formation of Donald Trump's cabinet, Andy Puzder, Donald Trump_
+_Context: U.S. President, Florida International University College of Law, United States Secretary of Labor, Andy Puzder, National Labor Relations Board, Alexander Acosta, Donald Trump, Formation of Donald Trump's cabinet_

 ##### Political appointments of Donald Trump
 ### [The U.S. Senate confirms, 51-49, Congressman Mick Mulvaney to head the Office of Management and Budget. ](/news/2017/02/16/the-u-s-senate-confirms-51-49-congressman-mick-mulvaney-to-head-the-office-of-management-and-budget.md)
-_Context: Political appointments of Donald Trump, Mick Mulvaney, United States Senate, Office of Management and Budget_
+_Context: Office of Management and Budget, Mick Mulvaney, Political appointments of Donald Trump, United States Senate_

 ##### U.S. immigration suspension
 ### [Hundreds of restaurants and other businesses in U.S. cities close their doors after activists called on immigrants to stay home from work, avoid shopping or eating out, and skip classes Thursday for #ADayWithoutImmigrants, to protest the President's immigration reforms and highlight the immigrant community's contributions to the United States. ](/news/2017/02/16/hundreds-of-restaurants-and-other-businesses-in-u-s-cities-close-their-doors-after-activists-called-on-immigrants-to-stay-home-from-work-a.md)